piperhaywood/notebook-ph/README.md

 The theme isn’t currently translation-ready.
 I’ll try to get to this at some point.

 The accessibility is nowhere near where I want it to be.
 That needs to be the priority for the next update.

+## Development

+Set up a WordPress site locally in a separate site folder.
+See [multi-environment `wp-config.php` gist](https://gist.github.com/piperhaywood/2a7217964335e22574784153eab1d38b) if useful.
+In the new WP site you’ve just created, symlink the `/notebook-ph` directory (the built theme) in this project folder in to the `/wp-content/themes` directory.
+Back in the root of this project folder, run `npm i` to install dependencies.
+Run `gulp` to build the theme.
+Run `gulp dev` for development.
+To set a BrowserSync proxy other than `localhost:8888` (default), run `gulp dev --proxy custom-proxy` (replace `custom-proxy`).